 Two star-kissed lovers meet, part and finally are reunited against a backdrop of 14 years of contempo Chinese history in “Summer Palace,” an occasionally involving but way over-stretched tapestry that plays like a French art movie in oriental dress.
+Fourth feature by Mainland helmer Lou Ye (“Suzhou River,” “Purple Butterfly”) shoots for metaphysical drama but ends up saying very little beneath all the poetic voiceovers, sexual encounters and political seasoning.
 Beyond fests, this is good for niche business in a few Euro territories only.